Key Take Aways from MoneyConf 2017 in Madrid

 Yoni Assia, CEO of eToro, talked about the implementation of new technologies within wealth management and how this will impact market exchanges.
-He noticed on his platform an interesting trend: a huge surge in Bitcoin and Ethereum investments over the past 6 months.
+He noticed on his platform an interesting trend: not only there was a huge surge in the past 6months in Bitcoin and Ethereum investments but

 “People started to hold more their Cryptocurrencies than their stocks” He followed “Blockchain might be as big as electricity, internet and computers, and belivers will own a share of it; they can own it.”